jonas089/Rust/Readme.md

 .root/minigrep Project.

 # To Mark: Currently on Chapter 12 / An I/O Project.
 Read through Chapters 9-11, trying to learn-by-doing.
-Will use chapters 9-11 as resources along the way. -> 12.3
+Will use chapters 9-11 as resources along the way.
+# -> Now doing 12.4

 the smaller coding examples from the Rust book, that i've done are in Small_Practicals/src/main.rs

 ## Latest Changes:
-+ Read through Chapters 9-11 and began to work at the I/O Project ( Chapter 12 ).
-+ Finished 12.1 & 12.2, improved structure as stated in 12.3,
-currently still working in main.rs only. lib.rs is still to be introduced.
++ Finished 12.3